 24800.
-The Complex Problem of World Hunger. (=BIOS 02810, ENST 24800, SOSC 26900) PQ: Third- or fourth-year standing.
+The Complex Problem of World Hunger.
+PQ: Third- or fourth-year standing.
 Few of our policymakers are experts in economics, agronomy, food science, and molecular biology, yet all of these disciplines are essential for developing strategies to end world hunger.
 Choosing one country as a test case, we look at the history, politics, governmental structure, population demographics, and agricultural challenges.
 We then study the theory of world markets, global trade, and microeconomics of developing nations, as well as the promise and limitation of traditional breeding and biotechnology.
-J. Malamy.
-Not offered 2007-08.
+J. Malamy, Staff.
+Not offered 2009-10.

 24900.
-Biology and Sociology of AIDS. (=BIOS 02490) PQ: Third- or fourthyear standing.
+Biology and Sociology of AIDS. (=BIOS 02490, SSAD 65100) PQ: Third- or fourth-year standing.
+This course does not meet requirements for the biological sciences major.
 This interdisciplinary course deals with current issues of the AIDS epidemic.
-Readings are based primarily on AIDS Update 2006.
+Readings are based primarily on AIDS Update 2010.
 J. Quintans, H. Pollack.
-Winter.
+Not offered 2009-10; may be offered 2010-11.

 25000.
-Images of Time: Japanese History through Film. (=CMST 24906, EALC 24601, HIST 24603) PQ: Third- or fourth-year standing required; knowledge of Japanese not required.
+Images of Time: Japanese History through Film.
+PQ: Third- or fourthyear standing required; knowledge of Japanese not required.
 Focusing attention on the emerging nexus between audio-visual media and historical studies, this course deals with theories of time, history, and representation while making those ideas and problems concrete through a study of the way in which history in Japan has been mediated by the cinema.
 A close reading of a wide range of films produced in and about Japan in tandem with primary and secondary materials on theories of time, images, and national history highlights the historicity and history of both film and Japan.
-All materials in English.
+All work in English.
 J. Ketelaar, M. Raine.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10.
 25100.
-Evolutionary Theory and Its Role in the Human Sciences. (=HIPS 25801, HIST 25004, PHIL 25100) PQ: Third- or fourth-year standing.
+Evolutionary Theory and Its Role in the Human Sciences.
+PQ: Thirdor fourth-year standing.
 The course's aim is two-fold: (1) an examination of the origins and development of Darwin's theory from the early nineteenth century to the present; and (2) a selective investigation of the ways various disciplines of the human sciences (i.e., sociology, psychology, anthropology, ethics, politics, economics) have used evolutionary ideas.
 R. Richards, N. Beck.
-Winter.
+Not offered 2009- 10.

 25200.
-Body and Soul: Approaches to Prayer. (=CHDV 25200, RLST 28800) PQ: Third- or fourth-year standing.
+Body and Soul: Approaches to Prayer.
+PQ: Third- or fourth-year standing.
 Why do we pray?
 Why do we experience prayer practice as reaching out towards an intentional being whom we cannot (except in representation) touch, see, or hear?
 This course approaches an answer to that question by looking at the way we pray, particularly in a Christian context.
 What kinds of bodily engagement do we find in prayer; what impact might prayer practice have upon our bodies; what bodily features of prayer might help to explain why its practice has been so compelling to so many for so many years?
-A. Boden.
-May be offered 2008-09; not offered 2007-08.
+Not offered 2009-10.

 25300.
-Utopias. (=ARTH 22804, ENGL 25302, HUMA 25350, ISHU 25350) PQ: Third- or fourth-year standing.
+Utopias.
+PQ: Third- or fourth-year standing.
 This course surveys significant moments in utopian practice, choosing case studies from among Plato's Republic, Sir Thomas More's Utopia, national experiments, utopian communities, socialism, technophily, new social movements, radical conservatism, and fundamentalisms.
-We focus on literature and art, including music, painting, architecture and urbanism, and film and digital media.
+We focus on literature and art, (e.g., music, painting, architecture and urbanism, film and digital media).
 L. Berlant, R. Zorach.
-Not offered 2007-08.
+Not offered 2009-10.